Design Renewal —

 If Form 3 not filed in time, design lapses.
 Competitors can copy freely.
 Restoration may be possible within 1 year — not guaranteed.

-A registered design gives you the statutory right to seek an injunction and damages against any person who applies your registered design — or a fraudulent or obvious imitation — to any article without your permission.
+A registered design gives you the statutory right to seek injunction and damages against any person who applies your design to any article without permission.
 This right exists only while the design is in force.
-Once lapsed, that right is permanently gone — and competitors can copy the design freely without liability.

 A design registration is a commercially licensable IP asset.
-Manufacturers, importers, and distributors pay royalties to use registered designs — but only while the registration is in force.
-Licensing agreements, franchise deals, and distribution contracts that reference the design registration number become worthless on lapse.
-Keeping the design renewed protects the revenue stream tied to it.
+Licensing agreements, franchise deals, and distribution contracts that reference the design registration become worthless on lapse.

-IP due diligence in acquisitions and funding rounds checks the status of every registered design.
+IP due diligence checks the status of every registered design.
 A lapsed design creates a gap in the IP portfolio — reducing valuation and raising red flags for investors.
-Consumer goods, electronics, fashion, and packaging companies whose product differentiation depends on design protection must maintain an unbroken chain of registration to present a clean IP ownership picture at due diligence.

 Design renewal is simpler than initial registration — no examination, no representations required, no novelty challenge.
 It is an administrative filing that keeps the existing registration in force.